Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable9.md

 # Deliverable 9
 For Deliverable 10, you will be taking on your second checkpoint.
 Single Sound Detect.
+This check point is the **Minimum Set to be considered for a “B"** remember that passing this checkpoint does not guarantee you a B but allows you to be eligible for one.

 ## Finalize Power Design(D)